FHUHS receives gold standard for money courses

 “Our students love it, too,” Ransom said.
 “They always say, “This is something I will use right out of high school, no matter what I choose. ...
 NGPF is one of the best curriculums we have found because we allow the students to experience real-life situations and interactive online learning as well as direct classroom instruction.”

-Superintendent Brook Olsen-Farrell said, “Personal finance can be difficult for adults to navigate especially given the increasing complexity of our financial system.”
-She said, “It is important for students to build strong financial management skills a young age.”
+Superintendent Brook Olsen-Farrell said, “Personal finance can be difficult for adults to navigate, especially given the increasing complexity of our financial system.”
+She said, “It is important for students to build strong financial management skills at a young age.”

 After visiting more than 11,000 school websites, 12 schools in Vermont were awarded the Bronze Standard if they offer personal finance as a part of another course, such as economics or mathematics.